-The Cabin John Creek watershed lies predominantly in the Baile soil series.
-Soils in this series are fine-loamy, mixed, mesic Typic Ochraquults that are very deep and poorly drained (USDA 1995).
-Soil type for the Cabin John Creek watershed is also categorized by the United States Department of Agriculture (USDA) Soil Conservation Service (SCS) into four hydrologic soil groups: Group A soils have high infiltration rates and are typically deep well-drained to excessively drained sands or gravels; Group B soils have moderate infiltration rates and consist of moderately deep to deep and moderately well to well drained soils, with moderately fine to moderately coarse textures; Group C soils have slow infiltration rates and a layer that impedes downward water movement and consist of moderately fine to fine textured soils; Group D soils have very slow infiltration rates and consist of clay soils with a permanently high water table that are shallow and often over nearly impervious material.
-The actual Cabin John Creek watershed is comprised of primarily B and C type soils with smaller amounts of and A and D soils (USDA 2006).
+Soil type for the Potomac River Washington County watershed is also characterized by the United States Department of Agriculture (USDA) Soil Conservation Service (SCS) via four hydrologic soil groups: Group A soils have high infiltration rates and are typically deep well drained/excessively drained sands or gravels; Group B soils have moderate infiltration rates and consist of moderately deep-to-deep and moderately well-to-well drained soils, with moderately fine/coarse textures; Group C soils have slow infiltration rates with a layer that impedes downward water movement, and they primarily have moderately fine-to-fine textures; Group D soils have very slow infiltration rates consisting of clay soils with a permanently high water table that are often shallow over nearly impervious material.
+The actual Potomac River Washington County watershed is comprised primarily of Group B soils (41.3%) and Group C soils (41.3%), with a small portion of the watershed consisting of Group D soils (10.4%) and Group A soils (3.0%) (USDA 2006).

-Figure 1: Location Map of the Cabin John Creek Watershed in Montgomery County, Maryland
+Figure 1: Location Map of the Potomac River Washington County in Washington County, Maryland

-2.1.1.
-Land Use
+2.1.1 Land Use